Keyondunker/Vector-Nest-Provider/README_Become_a_Provider.md

   }
 }
 ```
+##### 3.2 Saving the file
 After creating the Offer details file, save it in an accessible location.

+##### 3.3 Registering the Offer on-chain
 Now register your Offer using the following command:

 ```shell
 forest provider register-offer \